 DEQ has developed the following tables as tools to be used in the screening step of the risk assessment.
 The user should enter the maximum concentration detected in each applicable medium.
 The table will identify the contaminants of potential concern (COPC) to be further evaluated.
 Note that the first four tables require the user to collect and enter site-specific background concentrations.
 Links for screening tables are provided below:

-Soils: Site Specific Background (See RCRA Corrective Action Fact Sheet #5 - Inorganic Constituent Background Determinations During RCRA Corrective Action Investigations at eicinrcra11.pdf for guidance on screening site soil data against background concentrations)
+Soils: Site Specific Background (See RCRA Corrective Action Fact Sheet #5 - Inorganic Constituent Background Determinations During RCRA Corrective Action Investigations for guidance on screening site soil data against background concentrations.

 1. Soils: Site Specific Background

 4. Sediment: Site Specific Background

 8. Vapor Intrusion: Sub-slab or Shallow (<5 feet) Soil Gas (preferred for sites with existing buildings): Residential Receptor

 9. Vapor Intrusion Sub-slab or Shallow (<5 feet) Soil Gas (preferred for sites with existing buildings): Industrial Receptor